How to Find the Best Dentist in Bangkok: Clinics, Prices, and More

 Sedation dental treatments are procedures in which a patient is given medication to help them relax and manage anxiety.
 The goal is to help the patient feel comfortable and calm, allowing the dentist to complete the necessary work.

-It’s commonly used for root canals, dental implants, and tooth extraction treatments, but can be requested if the patient has dental phobia or severe gag reflexes.
+It’s commonly used for root canals, dental implants, and tooth extraction treatments, but you can request it if you have dental phobia or severe gag reflexes.

-Prices start around THB2,000 for mild oral and inhaled sedations.
+Prices start around THB2,500 for mild oral and inhaled sedations.
 Only big dental clinics can provide sedation dentistry.
 One of them is BIDH.

-For general treatment such as teeth cleaning and filling, you can visit any dentist clinic you find on the street.
+In my experience, for general treatments such as teeth cleaning and filling, you can visit any dental clinic you find on the street as long as it looks legit.

-When it comes to more complicated treatments, such as root canals, braces, teeth whitening, or dental implants, you should consider other factors such as the dentists’ qualifications and experience, the clinic’s reputation, and types of services and treatments offered.
+When it comes to more complicated treatments as seen below, you should consider other factors such as the dentists’ qualifications and experience, the clinic’s reputation, and the types of services and treatments offered.

 Brand Name Clinics

-These clinics are popular among expats and those who want to make sure that they get the best treatment possible.
+That said, these clinics below are popular with expats who want the best treatment possible.

 Bangkok International Dental Center (BIDC)

-The majority of dentists at BIDC have trained overseas and received dental certifications from the U.S., Australia, or Europe.
-Reception staff and dentists are all able to communicate in English.
+• Qualified dentists: Most of the dentists at BIDC have trained overseas and hold dental certifications from the U.S., Australia, or Europe.
+It’s also good to know that BIDC’s dentists are so respected that they are picked to teach new dentists in Thailand.

-There are over 20 treatment rooms available and modern dental facilities.
-This means you won’t have to wait long to get your treatment.
+• New facilities: BIDC has over 20 treatment rooms and modern dental facilities.
+This means you don’t have to wait long to see a dentist.

-If you plan to visit BIDC for dental tourism, its Ratchada branch has a 30-room hotel within the dental center.
-There are also restaurants, cafes, and banks on the first floor of BIDC.
+• Convenient place to stay: BIDC’s Ratchada branch features a 30-room hotel within the dental center.
+This is ideal if you’re undergoing complex treatments like dental implants.
+Additionally, restaurants, cafes, and banks are available on the first floor of BIDC.

-BIDC is easily accessible by MRT and has on-site parking.
-For added convenience, BIDC also has clinics in Siam Paragon and Emquartier shopping malls.
+• Easy to get to: You can get to BIDC by MRT or you can drive and park on site.
+BIDC also has clinics in the Siam Paragon and Emquartier shopping malls.

 You can book an online appointment with them through this form and get a free dental checkup.